Armin-Rosic/vecterrapen.js/README.md

 This is accomplished via rendering controls.
 These controls are particularly useful with the drawing of a large collection of elements, as it is generally far more efficient to define them all and then draw them all at once - than it is to define and draw each one in turn.
+This is also very useful when used in conjunction with asynchronous code, for preparing animation frames.

 * #### `renderOff() / renderOn()`
   - *( )  -->  ( )*